bringking/react-run/roadmap.md

 - [ ] Allow auto installation of NPM modules, and subsequent bundling using Webpack.

 ## Future
-- [ ] Inform user in the window of React specific warnings and errors
+- [ ] Inform user, in the window, of React specific warnings and errors
 - [ ] Support changing the [brace](https://github.com/thlorenz/brace) theme.
 Suprisingly, not everyone likes Solarized Dark
 - [ ] Add a functional split-pane system
 - [ ] Sharing and linking to output